aosullivan/monitor/README.md

 ## TODO

-Error handling for jobs
-Align env status to checks status and start at WAITING / Colours Are db connections reused?
+if the ui login fails, pause the job and offer restart button - don't lock accounts reload screen automatically are db connections reused?
-Print the actual error somewhere on the UI for failed tests error if server is down check for presence of phantom.js don't log in again for a while if the ui login fails, don't lock accounts
+Print the actual error somewhere on the UI for failed tests and LINK to any screenshots cd server check remove database completely, its all temp state

 jdbc:h2:file:C:/workspace-clj/monitor/monitor_dev.db;FILE_LOCK=NO